 We are currently accepting new HPRB filings electronically.
 Applicants should email plans and a completed concept application to [email protected].
-The filing deadline for the May 28/June 4 HPRB meetings was May 1, 2020.
-The next filing deadline is May 29 for the June 25 meeting.
+The filing deadline for the November 19 HPRB meeting was Friday, March 19.
+The filing deadline for the May meeting is Friday, April 16.

 We will notify the applicants for cases emailed to us whether HPRB review will be required, and what steps they need to take to provide the required public notice.
 Historic preservation filing fees will be assessed upon receipt of the application but will be collected at a later date prior to the issuance of building permits.

 If submissions are too large to send electronically, please email us at [email protected] and we will make alternative provisions.

 HPRB issues a public notice of potential agenda items at least 15 days before the meeting.
 The notice is posted with the meeting documents at the link above.

 HPRB releases an agenda, consent calendar, and staff reports at least five days before the meeting.
 These are posted upon release at the documents link above.

 HPRB meetings are open to the public and anyone may participate.
 Written comments for consideration by HPRB may also be submitted before the meeting.
 Meetings are broadcast on live video over the Internet.

 The link below is inactive during the health emergency.
 Select the link above "Get Documents for the Upcoming Meeting" for access to the live WebEx video broadcast.